 I’m so happy that I opted for the 3D Ultrasound.
 The reason why I did was because at my 20 week, my tech first told me it was a girl (he was 90% sure) and then when he checked again he said he was a boy.
 I wanted to be 100% sure, so I booked the appointment after Christmas.
 If it wasn’t for that I would have never have done the 3D and would have missed out on so much.
 I never really wanted one because most of the 3D Ultrasound pictures I had seen in the past were “creepy”, but it’s completely different when it’s your own child.

 Something I never expected?
 He looks so much like his dad it’s unreal.
 The tech pointed it out at first, excitedly repeating it.
 When I went home I immediately pulled out a baby picture of him and the resemblance is uncanny.

-I have been told (and have read many times) that it’s common that your baby looks identical to it’s 3D ultrasound photo when it’s born and I cannot wait to test out that theory.
-I have done many Google searches on that and it seems to me true from the photos I have looked at.
+I have been told (and have read many times) that it’s common that your baby looks identical to its 3D ultrasound photo when it’s born and I cannot wait to test out that theory.
+I have done many Google searches on that and it seems to be true from the photos I have looked at.

 If you are contemplating on getting a 3D Ultrasound, I highly recommend it.
 It’s a once in a lifetime experience that you will not regret.
 I have a disc of over 30 images to hold onto forever now and it’s precious.